 Due to the \emph{history-dependence} property of STL, a feedback controller for system (\ref{eq:dynamics}) required to satisfy an STL formula over its state at time $t$, should be a function of the current state and all the history states, i.e., $u_t=\pi(x_{0:t})$.
 In this paper, we will learn a controller in the form of an RNN \cite{goodfellow2016deep}, which can be formulated as follows:

-where $\mathbf h_t$ is the RNN hidden state, $t=0,1,\ldots,T-1$ ($T$ is the final time of interest).
-At time $t$, the input of the RNN is the current system state $x_t$, and the output is the control $u_t$. $\mathcal R$ represents some fully connected layers with parameters $W_1$, which update the hidden state based on the input and the previous hidden state. $\mathcal N$ represents some layers with parameters $W_2$, which predict the output based on the hidden state.
-The output layer is applied a hyperbolic tangent function to satisfy the control constraint $u\in\mathcal U$ as in \cite{yaghoubi2020worst}.
+where $\mathbf h_t$ is the RNN hidden state, $t=0,1,\ldots,T-1$ ($T$ is the final time of interest) At time $t$, the input of the RNN is the current state $x_t$ and the output is the control $u_t$ for system (\ref{eq:dynamics}). $\mathcal R$ represents fully connected layers with parameters $W_1$, which update the hidden state based on the input and the previous hidden state. $\mathcal N$ denotes layers with parameters $W_2$, which predict the output based on the hidden state.
+The output layer is applied a hyperbolic tangent function to satisfy the constraint $u\in\mathcal U$ as in \cite{yaghoubi2020worst}.
 The hidden state $\mathbf h_t$ encodes all the previous inputs. $\mathbf h_{-1}$ is a zero vector.